LiuLiluZJU/2P-AE2/README.md

 * Pretrained models of the proposed 2P-AE<sup>2</sup> and 2P-AE<sup>2</sup>-e2e; and
 * Processed training, validation and testing datasets derived from thorax CT scans and X-ray images.

-Code has been tested with Python 3.7, CUDA 10.1 and PyTorch 1.6.

 ## Setup

 ### Prerequisites